- NY Credits : 4.0

 - TX Credits : 4.0

 This eye-opening course presents a comprehensive discussion covering responsibility for fraud, cases of fraud, ethics, and much more, including the provisions of the Sarbanes-Oxley Act, SAS 99 (codified into AU 316), and AU-C 240, as related to various types of accounting fraud.
-The Association of Certified Fraud Examiners (ACFE) conducts comprehensive fraud studies and releases their findings every two years in a 'Report to the Nation on Occupational Fraud and Abuse.'
-Many statistics in this course are from the 2016 report.
+The Association of Certified Fraud Examiners (ACFE) conducts comprehensive fraud studies and releases its findings every two years in a 'Report to the Nation on Occupational Fraud and Abuse.'
 Two case studies, including Enron, are also included.

 This course meets the requirements to qualify for both 'California: Detection and/or Reporting of Fraud' and 'Association of Certified Fraud Examiners (CFE)' fraud categories.